shivanikumari91717-pixel/library-management-system-/README.md

 # library-management-system-
-A html c++ python -based library management system to manage books and student records.
+A python -based library management system to manage books and student records.